Part 1: CAD-Embedded CFD Solution

 Basic Interface & Workflow

 Once the Flow Simulation add-in is enabled within SolidWorks, an additional “Flow Simulation” tab is available in the SolidWorks Part Tree.
 Making that tab active uncovers a “Wizard” button at the top of the toolbar that guides the user through selection of physics to be modeled, for example, choosing between an incompressible or compressible fluid simulation.
 If an “external” flow is selected, a subsequent step will advise the user to select the size of the external flow domain.
 Once the wizard is complete, additional setup including boundary condition specification, meshing, simulation and post-processing are completed from within the main graphical user interface and workflow is generally from top-to-bottom in the panel on the left.
 You can see an example of the Basic Interface & Workflow on the SolidWorks website.
+In the 2026 version, this workflow is further streamlined by the updated Component Explorer, which provides a centralized table for managing thermal properties and sources across large assemblies.

 Physics Modeling Capabilities